-- Continuation of unmodified Level I Acts of Misconduct - Refusal to listen and follow basic classroom directions and school rules (needing repeated redirection on unsafe or unkind or inappropriate school behavior) - Hitting, pushing, or hurting other students or staff - Throwing objects (stones, food, etc.) that result in physical harm to another person or environment - Concealment, unauthorized distribution, sale, trade or possession with intent to distribute, sell or trade any items of value including (but not limited to): article of clothing, candy, cell phone, cell phone chip, CD, DVD, tapes, electronic device, jewelry, or any other item identified as inappropriate by a building administrator
+- Continuation of unmodified Level I Acts of Misconduct - Refusal to listen and follow basic classroom directions and school rules (needing repeated redirection on unsafe or unkind or inappropriate school behavior) - Hitting, pushing or intentionally hurting other students or staff - Throwing objects (stones, food, etc.) that result in physical harm to another person or environment

-- Harassment or verbal abuse of students or staff (creating a hostile environment) - Failure to cooperate with school personnel (leaving the classroom or grounds without permission) - Cheating on test, assessments, exams and or school projects (i.e. obtaining information in violation of classroom rules, altering grades, copyrighting another's written content, and so on) - Creating or displaying profane, obscene, indecent, immoral, or offensive language, gestures, or materials (using racial or ethnic slurs, biased language, illustrations or behavior and so on) - Inappropriate internet or computer use, including (but not limited to): generating an expense of up to fifty dollars (\$50), publishing offensive material on the internet or the Sterling Montessori internal network, creating offensive images or defamation of an individual or group - Loitering - Posting, distributing, or possessing unauthorized material
+- Harassment or verbal abuse of students or staff (creating a hostile environment) - Failure to cooperate with school personnel (leaving the classroom or grounds without permission) - Cheating on test, exams and or school projects (i.e. obtaining information in violation of classroom rules, altering grades, copyrighting another's written content, and so on) - Creating or displaying profane, obscene, indecent, immoral, or offensive language, gestures, or materials (using racial or ethnic slurs, biased language, illustrations or behavior and so on) - Inappropriate internet or computer use, including (but not limited to): generating an expense of up to fifty dollars (\$50), publishing offensive material on the internet or the Sterling Montessori internal network, creating offensive images or defamation of an individual or group - Loitering - Posting, distributing, or possessing unauthorized material